Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 ```

 Train a custom model with `3.2.x`:
 Use `begin_build_model()` to build a custom model.
 Please note that this method has a required `build_mode` parameter.
 See https://aka.ms/azsdk/formrecognizer/buildmode for more information about build modes.
+Additionally, `blob_container_url` is a required keyword-only parameter.

 ```python
 document_model_admin_client = DocumentModelAdministrationClient(endpoint, AzureKeyCredential(key))